Innovation-Advisory-Links-Foundation/ReClothes-Backend/README.md

 * **Customers**: who represents people interested in sending second-hand clothes and/or buying upcycled clothes.

 The information regarding Customers and ReClothes Dealer interactions is *publicly* available and verifiable by anyone.
 Instead, the information between ReClothes Dealer and Recycler(s) is *confidential*. (i.e., visible and verifiable only by the participants who took part in the interaction).

+## Backend
+A complete and customizable backend built using the [Truffle](https://www.trufflesuite.com) suite.
+The entire on-chain business logic for the ReClothes dApp is written in [Solidity](https://solidity.readthedocs.io/) smart contracts and can be released in development or production-like networks.
+You can run an EVM-based blockchain node using the [Ganache-CLI](https://github.com/trufflesuite/ganache-cli) to test smart contract functionalities without paying any fee.
+You can run a prepackaged Docker playground, simulating a production-like release, consisting of a network with [Hyperledger Besu](https://besu.hyperledger.org/en/stable/) nodes configured for private transactions using a private transaction manager ([Orion](https://besu.hyperledger.org/en/stable/HowTo/Use-Privacy/Run-Orion-With-Besu/)).
+A customizable [utility class](https://github.com/Innovation-Advisory-Links-Foundation/ReClothes-Backend/blob/main/shared/utils.js) helps you carry out tests and deploy smart contract instances and populate them, using simple scripts written in JavaScript, using mock data in JSON format.

 ## Getting Started